 Rope, Earthsilk: In addition to being used for clothing, earthsilk fibers can be woven together to form a strong, thin rope that finds common use in many dwarf cities.
 Earthsilk rope feels similar to silk ropes made in the surface world but is roughly twice as thick, putting it between silk and hempen ropes in bulk and ease of use.
 It is stronger even than silk rope, however, and can bear heavier loads without breaking.
 Earthsilk rope has hardness 1, 10 hit points, and can be burst with a DC 26 Strength check.

 Shield, Gauntlet: A favorite of divine spellcasters, this exotic shield is a heavy steel shield built with a special bracing gauntlet.
 The special gauntlet allows you to carry other items in your shield hand (such as material spell components), although you cannot use weapons with it.
 The shield hand is likewise free to perform somatic spell components.

 Sundark Goggles: The smoked lenses of these goggles block light.
 They are typically fixed into a band of canvas that clasps together at the back to keep the goggles from falling off.
 Sundark goggles negate the dazzled condition experienced by a creature with light sensitivity while in bright illumination.
 As a side effect, they grant the wearer a +2 circumstance bonus on saving throws against gaze attacks.
 A creature wearing sundark goggles can’t use a gaze attack, since other creatures can’t see its eyes.
-Creatures without low-light vision or darkvision that wear sundark goggles take a –2 penalty on Search and Spot checks.
+Creatures without low-light vision or darkvision that wear sundark goggles take a –2 penalty on Perception checks.